 What is degenerative myelopathy?

-Degenerative myelopathy (DM), also known as chronic degenerative radiculomyelopathy (CDRM), is a disease affecting the spinal cord, resulting in slowly progressive hind limb weakness and paralysis.
 The symptoms result from degeneration of the white matter of the spinal cord.
-DM is similar to some of the forms of human amyotrophic lateral sclerosis (ALS) more commonly known as Lou Gehrig’s Disease.
+DM is like some forms of human amyotrophic lateral sclerosis (ALS), more commonly known as Lou Gehrig’s Disease.

 The exact cause of DM is unknown.
 In its early stages, the symptoms of DM resemble those of osteoarthritis (arthritis), which often occurs secondary to hip dysplasia in many large breed dogs, making diagnosis challenging.